-Rev. Dr. Berard L. Marthaler (b.
-1927) is a professed member of the Louisville Province (Our Lady of Consolation) of the Order of Friars Minor Conventual (OFM Conv.).
+Rev. Dr. Berard L. Marthaler (1927-2014) is a professed member of the Louisville Province (Our Lady of Consolation) of the Order of Friars Minor Conventual (OFM Conv.).
 He taught at The Catholic University of America from 1963-1997.
 He is known as a meticulous historian, for his work in catechetics, for his leadership in developing catechetical directories and commentaries for the Roman Catholic Church and as long-time editor of the national catechetical journal, The Living Light.

 Berard L. Marthaler

 Berard Marthaler was born May 1, 1927 in Chicago Heights, Illinois, the oldest of four children of Joseph and Francis Marthaler.
 He was baptized Lawrence but was given the name Berard when he entered the Franciscan novitiate in 1946.
 His mother was of Irish descent and his father had a German background.
 The middle class family were strong Catholics who survived the Depression, though his father was out of work for a time.
 Chicago Heights was a suburb of Chicago near the Indiana border, part of the "rust belt" with lots of railroads and industry.
 He attended parochial school and served as an acolyte.
 He recalled that his mother kept asking him what he wanted to do with his life and eventually he told her he wanted to be a priest.
 Berard went to a boarding high school in Southern Indiana from 1941-1945.
 He then went to the novitiate.
 Berard's pastor was a Franciscan and led him to that order.
 He attended Our Lady of Carey Seminary in Carey, Ohio from 1946-48.